Tours and Trails

 Experience award winning, traditionally oak smoked fish, meats and cheese.
 Tours of the smokery, demonstrations and a tutored tasting is available for up to 12 people on Wednesdays from March to September at 11:00am.
 Private tours can be arranged at other times on request.

-A family run cheese company based in Blaenavon.
-Tastings are available for individuals and small groups usually from Monday - Saturday @ £10 p.p.
+A family run cheese company based in Blaenafon.
+Tastings are available for individuals and small groups usually from Monday - Saturday.
 Tasting sessions last for one hour fifteen minutes.
-Visitors are able to look around the retail and through the new viewing window which opens in November 2019 for free.
+Visitors are able to look through the new viewing window for free and purchase products on site.
 Larger groups can be accommodated by prior arrangement only (not on Sundays).
-The Taste Wales package offers a meet and greet with tea/coffee, business presentation, cheese tasting, tour of the production and retail site and a 3 course Taste Wales lunch.
+The Taste Wales package offers a meet and greet with tea/coffee, business presentation, cheese tasting, tour of the production and retail site and a three course Taste Wales lunch.
 The cost is £20 p.p. (driver and guide are free).
-A visit can be combined with the Big Pit National Coal Museum, where their Pwll Mawr cheese is actually matured 300ft below ground at the bottom of the mine shaft.
+A visit can be combined with the Big Pit National Coal Museum and the Blaenavon Ironworks.

 Carmarthenshire Cake Adventure